 There are also other explanations for how a crew cut came about.
 It’s possible that this hairstyle was used to distinguish crew members from football team players.
 Whereas football team players had longer hair to provide some padding under their thin helmets back then, crew cut was a lot shorter.

 Did you know that American soldiers sported high and tight crew cuts during World War II?
 This hairstyle was maintained to help the soldiers manage head lice issues.
 Perfectly understandable, one would say, since hair lice would spread easily in tight quarters during wartime.

-Crew cuts continued to trend and stay popular through the 1950’s, particularly among Ivy League university students.
+Crew cuts continued to trend and stay popular through the 1950s, particularly among Ivy League university students.
 However, shortly after, the trend was taken over by longer hair during the Rock ‘n’ Roll era.
-Nevertheless, this hairstyle remains an essential style among men and have been adapted to various styles ever since.
+Nevertheless, this hairstyle remains an essential style among men and has been adapted to various styles ever since.